atdd-bdd/GherkinExecutorForCSharp/README.md

 If you want to compare two lists of objects, you can use the following.
-Repleace CLassName with the actual class:
+Replace `ClassName `with the actual data class:

            bool result = expectedList.SequenceEqual(actualList, new ClassName.ClassNameComparer());
             Console.WriteLine("SequenceEqual: " + result);